arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-2.md

 - Functional Programming
 include_in_index: false
 ---
-So, we learnt that monadic functions are a way to model side effects without loosing the benefits of being pure.
+So, we learnt that monadic functions are a way to model side effects without loosing the benefits of pure functions.
 Let's start from the hardest problem: making an impure function &mdash; with IO side effects&mdash; pure.

-This is a function than, other than calculating the length of a string, also writes to a file:
+Here's a function than, other than calculating the length of a string, also writes to a file:

 ```csharp
 int CalculateWithSideEffect(string s)